 Tools to help you decide if Bellevue College is a good fit for you

-Financial aid is an option for you if you’re enrolled in a Study Abroad program, providing the courses you take meet the degree and credit requirements for the type of aid you have.
+Financial aid is an option for you if you’re enrolled in an eligible Study Abroad program, providing the courses you take meet the degree and credit requirements for the type of aid you have.
 We recommend you complete our to outline your intended course work, so we can confirm the courses are needed for you to …more about Study Abroad and Financial Aid